Black Friday to New Year’s 2021: A First Look at Sales Behavior in Washington’s CCRS Era

 When Washington’s Cannabis Central Reporting System (CCRS) went live in December 2021, the transition marked the first statewide attempt to standardize traceability after BioTrack’s phase-out.
 To understand how licensees were performing during those pivotal early weeks, we analyzed nearly 12 thousand transactions covering the Black Friday–Christmas–New Year’s 2021 period.

-The dataset captures point-of-sale activity reported by a handful of early CCRS adopters—primarily the Lucid retail group and Green Lady Lacey—and offers a snapshot of how products, pricing, and discounting behaved across inventory types.
+The dataset captures point-of-sale activity reported by a handful of early CCRS adopters—primarily the Lucid retail group and Green Lady (Lacey) — and offers a snapshot of how products, pricing, and discounting behaved across inventory types.

 Inventory Type Total Revenue ($) Units Sold